VUnit/vunit/docs/logging/user_guide.rst

 Stopping simulation
 -------------------
-By default the simulation will stop if a log with level ``failure`` is made.
+By default the simulation will come to a stop if a single log with level ``error`` or ``failure`` is made.
+In VUnit a simulation stop before ``test_runner_cleanup`` is considered a failure.

+Simulation stop is controlled via a stop count mechanism.
+The stop count mechanism works in the following way:

+- Stop count may be ether set or not set for a specific logger and log level.
+- When a log is made to a logger it is checked if there is a stop count set.

+  - If set it is decremented and reaching zero means simulation stops.
+  - If not set the decrementation is recursively propagated to the parent logger.
+- It is possible to disable stopping simulation by setting an infinite stop count.
+- By default the only the root logger has a stop count set.

+  - Root logger has stop count set to 1 for ``error`` and ``failure``.
+  - Root logger has stop count set to infinite for all other log levels.

+Example:
+<<<<<<<<
 .. code-block:: vhdl

-    -- Set stop level for all loggers set_stop_level(error);
+    -- Allow 10 errors from my_logger and its children
+    set_stop_count(my_logger, error, 10);

+    -- Allow infinite errors from my_logger and its children set_infinite_stop_count(my_logger, error);

+    -- Short hand for stopping on error and failure but not warning globally set_stop_level(error);

-    -- Set stop level for specific logger and all children set_stop_level(get_logger("my_library:my_component"), warning)
+    -- Short hand for stopping on warning, error and failure for specific logger set_stop_level(get_logger("my_library:my_component"), warning)